CAS in Higher Education

 • Attendance 'à la carte'

 CAS modules can also be taken 'à la carte'.
 In this case, the participant is free to choose whether or not to submit the validation work.
-A certificate of attendance will be issued for participation without submission of the validation paper; a certificate of validation with the number of ECTS credits awarded will be issued if all face-to-face and distance learning activities have been completed and the validation paper has been submitted and accepted.
+A certificate of attendance will be issued for participation without submission of the validation work; a certificate of validation with the number of ECTS credits awarded will be issued if all face-to-face and distance learning activities have been completed and the validation work has been submitted and accepted.
 Certificates are issued on request by e-mail.

 Contact